Dramatycznie/AO3_Scraper/README.md

 # How to Use
 - Install `Python 3`
 - Install `PIP`
 - Install the required dependencies by running `pip install -r requirements.txt` or install them individually by running `pip install requests`, `pip install beautifulsoup4`, `pip install tqdm` and `pip install csv` in command prompt or terminal.
 Before running the command, make sure that you are in the correct directory where the `requirements.txt` file is located.
-You can navigate to the correct directory in the command prompt or terminal by using the `cd` command
+You can navigate to the correct directory in the command prompt or terminal by using the `cd` command.
-- Run `ao3_scraper.py`
+- Run the script by running `python ao3_scraper.py` in command prompt or terminal.
+Make sure you're in the correct directory.
 - When prompted, enter your AO3 username, the starting and ending page of bookmarks to scrape, and an interval delay between requests.
 Suggested delay time is 5 seconds or more.
 - The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.